Hilda Martindale

-Hilda Martindale (12 March 1875 – 18 April 1952) was a British civil servant and author, and the daughter of Louisa Martindale.
+Hilda Martindale CBE (12 March 1875 – 18 April 1952) was a British civil servant and author, and the daughter of Louisa Martindale.
 She was a prominent campaigner for the improvement of working conditions, particularly those of women.
 Her will established the Hilda Martindale Trust in 1952 to fund British women attempting to establish themselves in professions dominated by men.

 Early life and education

 Hilda Martindale was born on 12 March 1875 in Leytonstone.
 Her mother was Louisa Martindale, née Spicer, a British activist for women's rights and suffragist.
 Her father was William Martindale, a City merchant who died before she was born.
 Her elder sister Dr. Louisa Martindale (named after their mother) was a leading surgeon.

 She was taught initially by governesses in Switzerland and Germany before attending Brighton High School for Girls (now Brighton Girls).
 She would go on to study at Royal Holloway College and later at Bedford College.
 During 1900-1901 she traveled around the world studying how children were treated.